Pt-induced nanowires on Ge(001): a DFT study: Results

-In the previous section it was shown that Ge NWs at the A site of the $\gamma_{as}^{\star}$ surface are in good agreement with the experimentally observed NWs, based on calculated STM images.
-It was however also shown that this structure is , although very stable itself, not the most stable configuration with that specific stoichiometry.
+In the previous section it was shown that Ge NWs at the A site of the $\gamma_{as}^{\star}$-surface are in good agreement with the experimentally observed NWs, based on calculated STM images.
+It was however also shown that this structure is, although quite stable, not the most stable configuration with that specific stoichiometry.
 This raises the question if it is possible to stabilize the NW geometry without changing the electronic structure observed in STM experiments to much.
-Although experimentally $0.25$ ML of Pt was deposited, it is reasonable to assume local gradients in the distribution.
-These variations in local Pt density over the entire surface however should not be to extreme.\\
+Although experimentally $0.25$ ML of Pt was deposited, it is reasonable to assume local gradients in the distribution.\\ In this section we will pursue two scenarios to improve our model.
+The first scenario is to try and stabilize the geometry by adding extra Pt or Ge atoms to the trough of the NW.
+Since the local Pt density at this point is approaching a full ML, the second alternative scenario tries to minimize the amount of Pt in the surface without loss of stability or STM agreement.
+For this we will investigate ${\star}$-geometries based on surface structures with a local Pt density of no more than $0.5$ ML.\\